-Relevant references and citations — with detailed annotations — provided to TED by Leyla Acaroglu.
+Relevant notes and citations provided to TED by Leyla Acaroglu.

 US Environmental Protection Agency, "Methane Emissions From Landfills," 2013

 According to the EPA, "municipal solid waste (MSW) landfills are the third-largest source of human-related methane emissions in the United States, accounting for approximately 17.5 percent of these emissions in 2011."